Barnes hits 3 at buzzer, Kings sink Suns 110-107 - WHIZ News

 Barnes had 22 points.
 Buddy Hield thrived in his role off the bench, pouring in 26 points in just 27 minutes.
 The 6-foot-4 guard made a season-high seven 3-pointers on just 11 attempts and added five rebounds.

 Tyrese Haliburton scored 15 points and hit an off-balance 3-pointer from the corner late in the fourth to help the Kings stay ahead.
-The Kings improved to 2-2.
+The Kings improved to 2-2 and are trying to break a string of 15 straight losing seasons.

 The loss continued a slow start for the Suns, who are 1-3 after making the NBA Finals last season.
 They have similar expectations this season with essentially the same team, but had a cold night shooting from long range, finishing 6 of 22 (27.3%) from behind the arc.